SAP-samples/automation-pilot-examples/update-hana-cloud/README.md

 * *password* - Password of your technical user
 * *identityProvider* - Optional: origin key of your identity provider.
 Defaults to sap.ids
 * *makeSnapshotBeforeUpdate* - Optional: Whether to make a snapshot of the HANA instance before updating.
 If there is existing snapshot you will be asked if you want to delete it.
 Note there can be only one snapshot and it gets deleted in 14 days.
 Defaults to false
+* *withoutRestart* - Optional: Whether to update without restart (NZDM).
+When enabled, a new replica is created on the fly to aid with the update, avoiding downtime.
+Defaults to false
 * *shouldConfirmBeforeUpdate* - Optional: whether to require confirmation before starting the update, if there's one available.
 Defaults to true
 * *shouldConfirmSnapshotDelete* - Does nothing if *makeSnapshotBeforeUpdate* is set to false.
 Whether to pause the execution when creating snapshot and another one already exists.
 If set to false no confirmation will be required to delete existing snapshot.